ideckia/ideckia/README.md

 ## Editor

-Open your browser and go to [http://localhost:8888/editor](http://localhost:8888/editor) (the port is the one where the server is running, default is 8888).
+Open your browser and go to [http://localhost:8888/editor](http://localhost:8888/editor) (the port is the one where the core is running, default is 8888).

 ### Customize editor